MRX8024/motors-sync/wiki/EN.md

 #    Accelerometers for vibration collection: adxl345 / mpu9250 / lis2dw,
 #    etc. Are indicated general or for axis on which calibration is
 #    performed, for example - accel_chip_x or accel_chip_y.
+#chip_filter: median
+#    Filter type for data from the accelerometer: 'median' works well in
+#    most cases, but some particularly noisy printers (fans, etc.) may
+#    require a more powerful filter - 'kalman'.
+On lis2dw filters disabled.
+#median_size: 3
+#    Median filter window size.
+#kalman_coeffs: 1.1, 1., 1e-1, 1e-2, .5, 1.
+#    Simple coefficients describing the kalman filter.
 #microsteps: 16
 #    Maximum microstepping displacement of the stepper motor rotor.
 It's
 #    not necessary to increase the value above 16 with 20t pulley, these